Jamcdonald120/Titancraft-Above-Wiki/structures.md

 ![Spider's Den](Structures/Spider_Den.png)

-Unlike the Broodmother's Den, thespiders inside this passage are not your average spiders.
+Unlike the Broodmother's Den, the spiders inside this passage are not your average spiders.
 Traverse at your own risk and see if you can light up the entire passage to be able to find your treasure.

 ## The UFO